kingelijah/CustomerOrders/README.md

 Coding styles and Assumptions:
-I implemented fluent Validation Pipeline behavior for validating the various requests DTOS, I used a middleware to handle any other exception that happens in the application using a generic class, I implemented the repository and unit of work pattern for persistence, I implemented DDD strictly using Value Objects for Price to ensure Immutablity, I implemented DDD by ensuring all domain logics were done in the domain,
+I implemented fluent Validation Pipeline behavior for validating the various requests DTOS, I used a middleware to handle any other exception that happens in the application using a custom exception class, I implemented the repository and unit of work pattern for persistence, I implemented DDD strictly using Value Objects for Price to ensure Immutablity, I implemented DDD by ensuring all domain logics were done in the domain,